LightGBM.jl

 Tests

-Running tests for the package requires the use of the LightGBM example files, download and extract the LightGBM source and set the enviroment variable LIGHTGBM_EXAMPLES_PATH to the root of the source installation.
+Running tests for the package requires the use of the LightGBM example files, download and extract the LightGBM source and set the environment variable LIGHTGBM_EXAMPLES_PATH to the root of the source installation.
 Then you can run the tests by simply doing

 Pkg.test("LightGBM")